 Conclusion: Are Panda Loach Suitable for your Aquarium?

-Panda Loach has an exceptional coloration in both juvenile and adult forms which makes this a favorite fish for tank enthusiasts.
+Panda Loach has an exceptional coloration in juvenile and adult forms, making this a favorite fish for tank enthusiasts.
 Its peaceful behavior is another feature that makes this fish suitable for your tank.

 Q: Do Panda Loaches eat snails?